-1. Background
+1. Introduction and Background

 1.1 The Mary Ney report, Review of Local Enterprise Partnership Governance & Transparency, was commissioned by the Government and published in October 2017.

-1.2 Of particular note within the Report was the advice that Scrutiny arrangements should be in place to monitor decision-making and achievements of the Local Enterprise Partnership (LEP).
+Within that Report was the advice that Scrutiny arrangements should be in place to monitor both the decision-making and achievements of the Local Enterprise Partnership (LEP).

-1.3 At the time of developing proposals to address this reported lack of Scrutiny arrangements for the LEP's, there was no legislative framework in place, although statutory guidance was anticipated prior to the summer recess.
+1.2 At the time of starting to develop proposals to address this reported lack of Scrutiny arrangements for the LEP's, there was no legislative framework in place, although statutory guidance was anticipated prior to the summer recess.

-1.4 This new guidance 'Strengthened Local Enterprise Partnerships' was received in August 2018 and whilst there was not a great deal of detail about how arrangements should operate, the review documentation did recognise the role of local authorities in scrutinising LEPs and also the recommendations of the Mary Ney Report.
+1.3 The new guidance 'Strengthened Local Enterprise Partnerships' was received in August 2018.
+Whilst there was not a great deal of detail about how any local arrangements should operate, the review documentation did recognise the role of local authorities in scrutinising LEPs and also the recommendations of the Mary Ney Report.
+The Government remains committed to implementing the recommendations of this Report in full so there will continue to be a focus on having effecting local arrangements in place to scrutinise the LEP.

-1.4 The aim (from the start) was to develop a proposal for a formal joint LEP Scrutiny arrangement with Elected Members involved in the Scrutiny function, but independent of existing Scrutiny Committees, with a focus on Strategic Scrutiny of the LEP and its strategies, therefore adding value.
+1.4 The aim of Officers (from the outset) was to develop a proposal for a formal joint LEP Scrutiny arrangement with Elected Members involved in the Scrutiny function, but independent of existing Scrutiny Committees, with a focus on Strategic Scrutiny of the LEP and its strategies, therefore adding value and meeting the Government's requirements for LEP scrutiny.